To match China’s Army lake fleet, India’s super surveillance equipped boats off to Ladakh

 The Indian Air Force's capability has been ramped up immensely, with the induction of the C-17 Globemaster Super Hercules and the CH-47 Chinook.
 The Indian Army's strike formations are now spearheaded by the T-90 tanks.

 Airlifting the T-90s was an important aspect for the IAF.
-The 46 tonne tanks is very crucial to the Indian Army as it faces the Chinese deployments, which also include a mix of both heavy and light tanks.
+The 46 tonne tank is very crucial to the Indian Army as it faces the Chinese deployments, which also include a mix of both heavy and light tanks.

 Airlifting the T-90 tank was possible only due to C-17, which has a payload capacity of 77 tonnes.
-The C-17 have come in handy because the Il-76 could airlift only 45 tonnes, while the weight of the T-90 is 46 tonnes.
+The C-17 has come in handy because the Il-76 could airlift only 45 tonnes, while the weight of the T-90 is 46 tonnes.
 The C-17s have been in service since 2013 and there are 11 of them.

 The Indian Army had three regiments of the older T-72 tanks, which weigh around 40 tonnes.
 Earlier, the IL-76 would airlift the T-72s and this is an exercise that has been going on since the 1990s.